syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Virtualization.md

 ## Creating Custom VirtualizingCollectionView

 SfDataGrid supports to override GridVirtualizingCollectionView and retrieve the data in on-demand by inheriting [GridVirtualizingCollectionView](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridVirtualizingCollectionView.html) class.
-The `GridVirtuazlingCollectionView` class provides set of virtual methods to load data and handle the operations like sorting, filtering, and grouping.
+The `GridVirtualizingCollectionView` class provides set of virtual methods to load data and handle the operations like sorting, filtering, and grouping.

 You can load the data in on-demand by overriding below methods in `GridVirtualizingCollectionView`.